ravindukd/splash_screen_flutter/README.md

 # Splash Screen

-A Simple Splash Screen Built With Flutter by DevFrost @mickfrost
+A Simple Splash Screen Built With Flutter by Ravindu @mickfrost

 ## Getting Started